TheAryanCode/chessaigame/README.md

 # chessaigame
 ---
-Welcome to the **Chess AI Project**!
+Welcome to our **Chess AI game without Machine Learning**!
 This repository contains a powerful AI designed to challenge even the most seasoned chess players.
 With various strategies and algorithms under the hood, this AI is ready to take on all challengers.
 The key components of this project include:

 - 🧠 **Agent.py**: The brain behind the AI, handling decision-making and strategy.
 - 🤖 **ChessAI.py**: Implements the AI’s logic and gameplay algorithms.
 - ⚙️ **ChessEngine.py**: The core engine that governs the rules and state of the game.
-- 🎮 **ChessMain.py**: The main script that brings everything together into a playable game.
+- 🎮 **ChessMain.py**: The main script that combines everything into a playable game.

 ## Features ✨